 Blue cheese: As this contains mould, albeit a type that most people can eat, people with yeast intolerance should avoid it.

-Marmite: This yeast-based spread is out.
+Marmite: Love it or hate it, this yeast-based spread is out.

 MSG: Monosodium glutamate is also made via a fermentation process and is included in many foods, so always read the label.

 Finding foods that you can tolerate can involve a certain amount of trial and error.
 However the following are usually fine.

 Probiotic yogurt: Eating live yogurt regularly may actually help keep your intestines healthy by helping ‘good’ bacteria flourish and so keep yeast levels lower.